Shenmue (video game): Legacy

 Shenmue attracted a cult following.
 Fans visit Dobuita Street in Yokosuka, where most of the game is set.
 It has been included in several lists of the greatest games of all time.
 In 2007, Edge named it the 50th-greatest game, and in 2008 it was voted the 25th-greatest in Game's reader poll of more than 100,000 votes.
-In 2006 and 2008, IGN readers voted Shenmue the 81st-greatest game.
+In 2008, IGN readers voted Shenmue the 81st-greatest game.
 In April 2011, Empire ranked it the 42nd-best game.
 In April 2013, Den of Geek ranked Shenmue and Shenmue II the joint-best Dreamcast games.
 That September, readers of the German games magazine M!
 Games voted Shenmue the best game of all time, and in October MSN UK named it one of the 20 best.
 In 2014, Shenmue was named the 71st-best by Slant Magazine and the seventh by Empire.

 Shenmue is credited for pioneering several game technologies.
 In its list of "top five underappreciated innovators", 1UP.com credited Shenmue as the original "open-world city game" before games such as Grand Theft Auto III (2001).
 Its large environments, wealth of options and level of detail have been compared to later sandbox games including Grand Theft Auto, Yakuza, Fallout 3, and Deadly Premonition.
-Shenmue is also credited for naming and popularizing the quick time event, which later games including Resident Evil, God of War and Tomb Raider incorporated.
+Shenmue is also credited for naming and popularizing the quick-time event, which later games including Resident Evil, God of War and Tomb Raider incorporated.
 In a public poll held by the British Academy of Film and Television Arts in 2025, Shenmue was voted the most influential game of all time.

 Sequels

 Suzuki planned Shenmue to cover several games.
 Shenmue II, developed simultaneously with Shenmue, was released in 2001 in Japan and Europe and 2002 in North America.
-It was also a commercial failure, and Shenmue III entered a period of development hell lasting over a decade.
-In 2004, Sega announced a massively multiplayer online role-playing game for PC set in the Shenmue world, Shenmue Online, but it was never released.
-In 2010, Sega announced another spin-off, Shenmue City, a social game for the Yahoo Mobage mobile service; it was shut down in late 2011.
+It was also a commercial failure.
+In 2004, Sega announced a massively multiplayer online role-playing game for PC, Shenmue Online.
+It was canceled in 2007.
+In December 2010, Sega launched Shenmue City, a social game for the Mobage mobile service in Japan.
+It was shut down in December 2011.

 In September 2011, Suzuki left Sega to focus on his development studio Ys Net.
 At the E3 conference on June 15, 2015, he announced a Kickstarter crowdfunding campaign to develop Shenmue III with Ys Net for PlayStation 4 and Windows having licensed the rights from Sega.
 The campaign reached its initial $2 million goal in just under nine hours.
 On July 17, 2015, Shenmue III became the fastest-funded and highest-funded video game project in Kickstarter history, raising $6.3 million in total.
 It was released on November 19, 2019.